muratk5n/thirdwave/en/index.md

 ---

-Prison phone company?
-Apperently there is a biness for that, they charge $25 for 15 min call.

----

-End of empire
+End of empire?

 Politico: "Debt ceiling talks break down and attacks escalate as deadline approaches"

 ---

 The Japan Times: "China and Russia lash out at G7 'double containment' attempt"

 ---